lsolano/docs/nunit/EqualConstraint.md

 	To avoid confusion, consider using **Is.NaN** where appropriate.

- 5. When an equality test between two strings fails, the relevant portion of of both strings is displayed in the error message, clipping the strings to fit the length of the line as needed.
+ 5. When an equality test between two strings fails, the relevant portion of both strings is displayed in the error message, clipping the strings to fit the length of the line as needed.
 Beginning with 2.4.4, this behavior may be modified by use of the **NoClip** modifier on the constraint.
 In addition, the maximum line length may be modified for all tests by setting